The Monetary Risks and Benefits of Long-Term Leases

 However, it is also important to emphasize that long-term leases create monetary risks as well, which can offset any advantages.

 One significant monetary risk is the fact that a long-term lease may prevent you from taking advantage of more favourable conditions or terms that may arise later.
 For instance, your firm may take out a long-term lease on a particular property.
 If, however, a construction boom in the area results in an abundance of similar properties now being offered at a much lower rate, you will not be in a position to take advantage of this.
-Since you are locked in to a long-term lease, you will be forced to pay higher rates for older premises.
+Since you are locked into a long-term lease, you will be forced to pay higher rates for older premises.

 Another monetary risk of long-term leases is that you are essentially committing your company to certain management decisions, which may later prove to be problematic.
 For example, your farming company may have previously decided to focus on crop A and, in line with this, it took out a long term lease on arable land suitable for that crop.
 If, later on, this decision is deemed to be a mistake, and it is decided that crop B would be a much better option, the company will find itself in a difficult situation.

 All in all, the monetary risks of long-term leases are very real.
 Money can be lost because a company is locked into a poor decision or unfavourable financial terms.
 It therefore becomes imperative on the part of business owners to study these types of lease contracts very closely before committing to a course of action.
-At Hogg, Shain & Scheck, our professional accounting team can help you in the decision process of a long-term lease.
+At Hogg, Shain & Scheck, our professional accounting team can help you in the decision process of a long-term commercial lease.
 Call us today to speak to a representative and schedule an appointment.